Large Bakery Size Pistachio Cookies

 Instructions

-- Put dried pineapple in a small saucepan cover with water.
+- Put dried pineapple in a small saucepan and cover with water.
 Bring to a

-boil and boil for 3 minutes or until pineapple is softened.
+boil and boil for 3 minutes or until the pineapple is softened.
 Drain,

 - Beat in eggs, one at a time.
-Gradually add flour mixture.
+Gradually add the flour mixture.

-- Add chopped pineapple, chopped nuts and food coloring to cookie dough and mix.
+- Add chopped pineapple, nuts, and food coloring to the cookie dough, then mix well.

 - Stir in marshmallows.

-- FOR SMALL COOKIES: Form into 1-1/2-inch ball and slightly press.
-Place 2-inches apart on a cookie sheet lined with parchment paper.
+- FOR SMALL COOKIES: Form into a 1-1/2-inch ball and slightly press.
+Place 2 inches apart on a cookie sheet lined with parchment paper.

 - Bake 10-12 minutes.

-- Cool cookies completely on parchment paper line cookie sheet.
+- Cool cookies entirely on a parchment paper-lined cookie sheet.

-- FOR LARGE COOKIES: Divide dough into 3 ounce balls, place balls on a cookie sheet lined with parchment paper.
+- FOR LARGE COOKIES: Divide the dough into 3-ounce balls and place them on a cookie sheet lined with parchment paper.

-- Preheat oven to 350°.
-NOTE: I BAKED MY COOKIES IN A CONFECTION OVEN.
+- Preheat oven to 350°F. NOTE: I BAKED MY COOKIES IN A CONVECTION OVEN.
 YOU MAY NEED TO ADJUST BAKING TIME ACCORDING TO YOUR OVEN.

 - Bake 18 minutes.
-Cool on completely on parchment lined cookie sheet.
+Cool completely on a parchment-lined cookie sheet.

 What a unique recipe – so very interesting!